-In 2021, Colorado joined the ranks of states that have expanded the rights of survivors of childhood sexual abuse and assault, effectively eliminating time limits for filing a civil lawsuit over this kind of harm, and creating a "lookback window" allowing the filing of a lawsuit over childhood sexual abuse that might have been previously barred by filing deadlines.
+In 2021, Colorado joined the ranks of states that have expanded the rights of survivors of childhood sexual abuse and assault, effectively eliminating time limits for filing a civil lawsuit over this kind of harm.
+And in 2022, a temporary "lookback window" opened, allowing the filing of a lawsuit over childhood sexual abuse that might have been previously barred by filing deadlines.

 It often takes a significant amount of time for a survivor of sexual abuse to come to terms with what happened and process the resulting trauma.
 That's especially true when the abuse happened while the survivor was a child.
 But meanwhile, laws called statutes of limitations set a firm deadline on the right to take a case to court.
 Miss the filing deadline set by these laws, and the option to sue is lost.